-A high ROE could mean a company is more successful in generating cash internally.
+A high ROE could mean a company is more successful in generating profit internally.
 However, it doesn’t fully show the risk associated with that return.
 A company may rely heavily on debt to generate an outstanding net profit, thereby boosting the ROE higher.

-The image below from CFI’s financial analysis course shows how leverage increases equity returns:
+The image below from CFI’s Financial Analysis Course shows how leverage increases equity returns.

-Learn more in CFI’s Financial Analysis Fundamentals course.
+Learn more in CFI’s Financial Analysis Fundamentals Course.